devrahulbanjara/MLOps/Git and Github/README.md

    git commit -m "Work done for the day" git push
    ```
-2. Resume tomorrow by pulling changes and continuing.

----
+2. Resume tomorrow from the same place where you left today, minimizing the risk of code loss.

 ## Git Commands for Beginners

 ### Basic Commands

 - **Initialize a repository**:
   ```bash
   git init
   ```
   Creates a new Git repository in the current folder.

 - **Check status**:
   ```bash
   git status
   ```
-  Shows the status of changes (e.g., tracked, untracked, staged).
+  Shows the status of changes (e.g., tracked, untracked, staged, modified).

 - **Stage changes**:
   ```bash